SubhashRelangi/RiseVoice/README.md

     *   Monitor the live status of your submitted complaints with an enhanced, responsive UI.
     *   Powerful filtering capabilities: Easily search by ID, description, location, status, category, and date.
 *   **Community Engagement:**
-    *   **Commenting:** Engage in discussions on existing problems to provide additional information or context.
+    *   **Commenting:** Engage in discussions on existing problems to provide additional information or context, with comments now displaying author information (anonymous or departmental).
     *   **Liking:** Show your support for a complaint and help to highlight its importance.
 (Note: Current implementation allows multiple likes from the same browser; "Like Once" logic needs further development.)
 *   **Adaptive & Intuitive User Interface:**
     *   **Responsive Design:** A modern, clean interface that looks stunning and performs flawlessly on any device (desktop, tablet, mobile).